Earache

 Causes

-The usual cause of earache in children is middle ear infection (or otitis media).
+The usual cause of earache in tamariki is middle ear infection (or otitis media).
 The infection often begins as a cold, sinus infection or throat infection.
 Bacteria enter the child’s nose or throat then travel up the tubes to their ear.
-The child begins to feel pain as their eardrum becomes swollen and red, and fluid builds up in the air space behind the eardrum.
+They begin to feel pain as their eardrum becomes swollen and red, and fluid builds up in the air space behind the eardrum.

-Adults also get ear infections, but not as commonly as children.
+Adults also get ear infections, but not as commonly as tamariki.

 Middle ear infections in adults may cause earaches, hearing loss and a feeling of blockage in the ear.

-As well as seeing your doctor, try the following.
+As well as seeing your healthcare provider try the following.

 • A warm face cloth, wheat bag or covered hot water bottle held against your affected ear may help relieve the discomfort.

 • Take paracetamol or ibuprofen for pain or fever.
-(Follow the directions given by your doctor or pharmacist.)
+Follow the directions given by your healthcare provider or pharmacist.

-• Lie with the affected ear away from your pillow, propped up on 1-2 pillows
+• Lie with the affected ear away from your pillow, propped up on 1 to 2 pillows.

 • If your ear is discharging, gently wash the outer ear with soap and a face cloth.
-See your doctor.
+See your healthcare provider.

-• Don’t use eardrops unless your doctor tells you to.
+• Do not use eardrops unless your healthcare provider tells you to.